mikesmallhelp/wacat/README.md

 ### wacat can detect HTTP errors

 wacat can detect HTTP errors between browser and server.
-For example if the button in the example application below is pushed the HTTP 500 error occurs:
+For example if the button in the example application below is pushed the HTTP 500 error occurs.

 ![](doc/http-500-picture-1.png)

 ![](doc/http-500-picture-2.png)

 ```

+An example about this is:

 wacat test https://mikesmallhelp-test-application-http-500-error.vercel.app/